prmntr/teachassist/README.md

 - 💡 **Feature Requests**: Submit an issue with the "enhancement" label
 - 📧 **Contact**: [Google Forms](https://forms.gle/BECBr8LqgtnzzHqS6)

+## Disclaimer

+**This app is an unofficial mobile client for the YRDSB TeachAssist portal.
+It is not affiliated with, endorsed by, or officially connected to the York Region District School Board or The TeachAssist Foundation.
+All academic data is retrieved directly from the official ta.yrdsb.ca portal.
+I am not responsible for any information displayed on the app.
+USE THIS APP AT YOUR OWN RISK!**

 ## License

 This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.

-## Acknowledgments

-- York Region District School Board for providing the TeachAssist portal
-- The React Native and Expo communities for their excellent documentation and tools
-- You, for scrolling all the way down!

 ---

-**Made with ☕**
+**Made with ☕📜**